gustavooliveira2507/kaihoko/README.md

-# Next.js Application with SCSS and i18n
+# Kaihoko (Next.js Application with SCSS and i18n)

-This is a template for a Next.js application that utilizes SCSS for styling and i18n for translation support.
+This is a template for a Next.js (14.2.13) application that utilizes SCSS for styling and i18n for translation support.
 It provides a starting point for building multi-language applications in English, Portuguese, and Spanish.

 ## Getting Started